-- Increase the image frame rate as described in Parameters (Section 6.1.1.3). - The maximal frame rate of the cameras is 25 Hz.
+- · Increase the image frame rate. - The maximal frame rate of the cameras is 25 Hz.

 11.5 Depth/Disparity, error, and confidence image issues

 All these guidelines also apply to error and confidence images, because they correspond directly to the disparity image.